 Setting the right price for your products or services is a delicate balancing act.
-The competition, your production costs, but also the expectations of potential customers, are factors you should consider when setting the price.
-The price also influences the perception of the quality of your product or service, and consequently the image of your company.
+Think about the competition, production costs, and customer expectations when deciding how much to charge.
+The price also influences the perception of the quality of your product or service, and consequently, the image of your company.
 Improvisation is therefore out of the question...

 1. Cost-based pricing

 One common pricing strategy is based on the company's total costs (materials, production, labour, transport, administrative and accounting costs, sales costs, etc.).
 Just add up all the costs and you know the minimum amount you must charge so as not to make a loss.
 Then add a realistic profit margin to obtain your sales price.
 The benefits are obvious: it’s the easiest and safest way to avoid losses.
 On the other hand, costs are often difficult to predict or control (increase in raw material prices, regulatory changes, ...).